-- They’ve been hurt by the church.
-Sometimes it’s people who have been abused by church leaders.
-Other times it’s people who have had a bad experience with a fellow parishioner.
+Sometimes, it’s people who have been abused by church leaders.
+Other times, it’s people who have had a bad experience with a fellow parishioner.
 Regardless, they no longer believe the church is a “safe” place for them.

 Of course, there are many other reasons people leave the church.
 Some reasons hold up to scrutiny; others hide something much deeper.
 And, let’s be honest, sometimes what’s offered is a rationalization for a reason that isn’t quite as admirable.

 The ranks of the dechurched grow every year.
-One Barna study says nearly 6 out of 10 millennials who grew up in the church will abandon it.
+One Barna study says nearly six out of ten Millennials who grew up in the church will abandon it.
 Churches that can’t reach the dechurched won’t grow in the coming years.

 So if the stakes are that big, what can your church do to better engage the dechurched in your community?
 Or, better yet, what can your church do to re-engage the soon-to-be dechurched in your own congregation?

 The dechurched don’t expect you to agree with them on every point of doctrine and practice, but they do expect you to let them ask questions without shutting them down.
 They want the opportunity to have a conversation on topics even if they don’t hold to the party line.
 A lady named Meghan, one of the women Packard and Hope interviewed for the Church Refugee book, left the church because she didn’t believe that most of the churches where she had attended really appreciated honest dialogue.
 She said, “They were only interested in my questions so they could answer them, and they thought they had all the answers.”
 Packard, a trained sociologist, notes that stifling discussion by either not respecting the questions people ask or not allowing for dissent kills any hope of a church developing meaningful community.